General Continuing Education Information

 Do annuities have any special Continuing Education requirements?

-Do Medicare Related Products have any special CE requirements?
+Do Medicare-related products have any special CE requirements?

 What is the essential information about continuing education you need to know?

-Continuing education (CE) is essential for maintaining your ability to serve Texas consumers effectively.
-Staying up to date with state requirements is crucial to avoid penalties.
-If you have any questions regarding CE, you can reach out by emailing CE@tdi.texas.gov or calling 512-676-6500.
-To understand your CE requirements, you can check the number of hours needed by visiting TDI-Agents and Adjusters, selecting your license type, and clicking on “Continuing education credits.”
-It's important to note that at least half of your CE hours must be in a classroom or an equivalent setting, such as an online course.
-Always verify the method of instruction before enrolling.
-All CE hours must be completed by the date your license expires, which can be checked on your CE transcript via Sircon.
-Additionally, certain courses offered by State Bars, Boards of Public Accountancy, or accredited educational institutions may count towards CE credit.
-To request such credit, use the form FIN522: Licensee Request for Qualifying Credit.
+To check your CE requirements, visit TDI-Agents and Adjusters, select your license type, and review the Continuing Education Credits section.
+At least 50% of your CE hours must be completed in a classroom or classroom-equivalent setting, such as an online course.
+Always confirm the course format before enrolling.
+All CE hours must be completed before your license expiration date, which can be checked on your CE transcript via Sircon.
+Some courses offered by State Bars, Boards of Public Accountancy, or accredited institutions may count toward CE credit.
+To request approval, submit form FIN522: Licensee Request for Qualifying Credit.

 What should I do if I haven't completed enough CE?

-Do non-resident Insurance Agents need insurance CE?
+Do non-resident insurance agents need insurance CE?

-Is Insurance CE required if I don’t use my license?
+Is insurance CE required if I don't use my license?

 How do I change a non-resident license to a resident license?